 Despite the efforts, at the end of 2011, the melanoma lesions recurred in the same place again.
 This time they grew on the scar tissue formed from the last surgical operation.
 At this point the surgeons decided to remove a broader area of the skin with the recurrent tumors and to perform a skin grafting operation.

 Unfortunately, at 2012 March the tumors reappeared in the new skin graft.
 The doctors tried to perform two more skin removal operations and skin grafting procedures, but it was no use.
-A skin biopsy of the left groin area lymph nodes was made.
+The cancer relapsed every time.
+A biopsy of the left groin lymph nodes was made.

 The biopsy confirmed the metastasis of BRAF-positive melanoma to this region.
 The man fought 6 years against this deadly disease, had at least 5 surgical operations and even took systemic treatment.
-Sadly, every year the skin cancer would renew itself and everything had to be started over again.
+Sadly, every year the skin cancer would renew itself and everything started over again.

 • mushroom extract (with the active compound AHCC), • dandelion root, • astragalus root,